Because we want you to get up and running to make some music, here is a professional recording studio equipment list!

 Guys, please get acoustic panels!
-They will help keep most of the high-end sound from reverberating in you studio.
-When it comes to recording vocals, its always best to record in a dead sounding room.
+They will help keep most of the high-end sound from reverberating in your studio.
+When it comes to recording vocals, it’s always best to record in a dead-sounding room.
 Acoustic Panels will achieve this for you!.
-If you haven’t got the money to fill up your entire room, grab a few from amazon and build it over time.
+If you haven’t got the money to fill up your entire room, grab a few from Amazon and build it over time.
 Buy one or 2 each month.
 That’s what I did!

-There are several reasons you’d need a good pair headphones in your home studio.
-If you’re sing, you wouldn’t want the sound from your speakers to bleed into the mic.
+There are several reasons you’d need a good pair of headphones in your home studio.
+If you’re singing, you wouldn’t want the sound from your speakers to bleed into the mic.
 Therefore, you need the sound going directly to your ears during your performance.

 - Frequency response and balance.
 You want them to give you as accurate a picture of your sound without too much color.